scalable-react/scalable-react-boilerplate/README.md

    Your app will be served at: http://0.0.0.0:1337/

 ## Deployment
-In order to deploy the app, a demo express server setup has been included.
-If you peak inside the server folder, you will see an example setup.
-The public folder includes all of the files that are generated when running the: `npm run deploy` script.
-This includes the production minified bundle.js, index.html and an app folder that includes all image assets.
+A demo ExpressJS setup is included with the app.
+The express server will serve up the production minified bundle.js, index.html and any other assets that are located in the `/server/public` folder.

-The express server can be run with `npm run serve:bundle`.
-This will start a static express server and serve the generated assets, just like you would in production.
-A Procfile is included, that will run the node server on [Heroku](https://heroku.com) automatically if you push your project to Heroku after running the `npm run deploy` command.
+Running `npm run serve:bundle` will set your environment to production and serve these files via Express.
+Also, a Procfile is included, which will run the Express server on Heroku when you push your code.

-NOTE: the deployment script will place all your generated assets in the `server/public` folder, where they can be served in production.
+NOTE: the deployment script, `npm run deploy`, will place all your generated assets in the `server/public` folder, where they can be served in production.

 ## File Structure
 * Some files left out for brevity.
 Please reference the files in the [Scalable React Boilerplate](https://github.com/RyanCCollins/feature-first-react-boilerplate) project for an example of the file structure.
 The application will ultimately be in use in a production web application project and more info will be posted here when we have production level examples.